 Life insurance, often known as life assurance, is designed to pay your loved ones a lump sum when you die.
 There are two main types of life insurance, ‘term’ insurance and ‘whole-of-life’ insurance.

 With term insurance you take out cover for a set period.
 If you die within this period, the policy will pay out, but if you die after the policy term has finished, your dependents won’t be able to make a claim.
 If you have whole-of-life cover, you pay monthly premiums until you die, and you will receive a guaranteed pay-out at this point.
 Whole-of-life cover is more expensive than term insurance as a pay-out is guaranteed at some point.
-Find out more about how life insurance works in our article Why life insurance matters.
+You can learn more about the different types of life insurance here.

 Where you stand with coronavirus claims: If you had life insurance in place prior to the coronavirus outbreak, then your policy should pay out if you die after contracting the virus.